KathanP19/HowToHunt/Tabnabbing/Tabnabbing.md

 ### More information about the vulnerability:

 When tabnabbing, the attacker searches for links that are inserted into the website and are under his control.
 Such links may be contained in a forum post, for example.
-Once he has found this kind of functionality, it checks that the link's `rel` attribute does neither contain the value `noopener` nor `noreferrer` and the target attribute contains the value `_blank`.
+Once he has found this kind of functionality, it checks that the link's `rel` attribute does not contain the value `noopener` and the target attribute contains the value `_blank`.
 If this is the case, the website is vulnerable to tabnabbing.

 ### How to exploit:
 ```